-The rating on this flowgate was constant at MW across the study period as seen by the green line in the figure.
+The rating on this flowgate was constant at MW across the study period.

-The dispatch of Duke and Progress generation had no influence on this flowgate, as shown in the "Generation Contribution" line of Figure 12.
+The dispatch of Duke and Progress generation tends to unload the flowgate and oppose reductions in base AFC, as shown by the "Generation Contribution" in Figure 9.
+The flowgate are all at less than percent shift factor.